rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/2-1-reference-to-child.md

 `r` while that node is being visited.

-Likewise, and while iterating over the child nodes of a parent, a writer will also have to ensure that each child already has an index in `n` such that it can be referenced in `d`.
+Likewise, and while iterating over the child nodes of a parent, a writer will also have to ensure that each child has an index in `n` such that it can be referenced in `d`.
+However, since the child of a parent has then not yet been visited, implementations will have to delay writing the child references until the child nodes are being visited.

-Note that having to double-check the references of each node will make implementations needlessly complicated.

 **implementations - reader code**